Brent Scheffler

 KEXP 90.3 FM

-Web Intern May 2005 - June 2005
+Web Developer Intern May 2005 - June 2005

 Assist the webmaster with all aspects of web development on KEXP.org, both external and internal sites.
 Site developed in ASP, SQLServer, and JavaScript.
 Last project included developing content for wireless devices such as cell phones and PDAs.